1980 Formula One season: Round 8: Great Britain

 The British Grand Prix in 1980 was at Brands Hatch, just outside London.
-This race on the challenging and bumpy southern English circuit saw the Ligiers of Pironi and Laffite lead and fall out; Pironi retired after a puncture and Laffite crashed at Hawthorn's.
-Alan Jones took advantage of the Ligier's problems and Jones managed to hold off a quick Nelson Piquet to win yet again in a Williams, the English team's second consecutive British GP win.
+This race on the southern English circuit saw the Ligiers of Pironi and Laffite lead and fall out; Pironi retired after a puncture, and Laffite crashed at Hawthorn's.
+Alan Jones took advantage of the Ligier's problems and managed to hold off Nelson Piquet to win again in a Williams, the English team's second consecutive British GP win.

 Round 9: West Germany

-The German Grand Prix at the ultra-fast Hockenheimring was marred by the fatal pre-race testing accident of Patrick Depailler at the ultra-high speed, top gear, flat out Ost-Kurve 9 days before the race.
-Suspension failure on his Alfa caused him to crash massively after his car overturned and vaulted the barriers, causing fatal head injuries.
+The German Grand Prix at the Hockenheimring was marred by the fatal pre-race testing accident of Patrick Depailler at the flat out Ost-Kurve 9 days before the race.
+Suspension failure on his Alfa Romeo caused him to crash massively after his car overturned and vaulted the barriers, causing fatal head injuries.
 Alan Jones took pole from Renault driver Jabouille by mere hundredths of a second, and he led the race until he had to come in with a puncture on the straight before the stadium.
 Laffite and Reutemann passed Jones, who finished 3rd.
 Laffite went on to win for Ligier, followed by the Williams duo of Reutemann and Jones.

 Round 10: Austria

-The European high-speed circuit tour kept coming, and the fastest circuit of the season – the spectacular Österreichring in the Styrian mountains – enabled Jabouille to win by mere seconds from Alan Jones.
-Renault driver Jabouille, who had retired from every race he had participated in so far in the season, finally finished a race.
+The fastest circuit of the season, the Österreichring in the Styrian mountains, enabled Jabouille to win by seconds from Alan Jones.
+Renault driver Jabouille, who had retired from every race he had participated in so far in the season, finished this race.
 His development work with Renault over the past 4 seasons gave him his 2nd and last F1 victory of his career.

 Round 11: The Netherlands

-The beach-side Zandvoort circuit near Amsterdam, modified from the previous year saw Brazilian Nelson Piquet win from Frenchmen Arnoux and Laffite.
-The Renaults dominated qualifying, although Jabouille retired and Jones went out after accident damage.
+The beach-side Zandvoort circuit near Amsterdam, modified from the previous year, saw Brazilian Nelson Piquet win from Frenchmen Arnoux and Laffite.
+The Renaults dominated qualifying, although Jabouille retired, and Jones went out after accident damage.

 Round 12: Italy

 The European tour concluded with the Italian Grand Prix being held at the Autodromo Dino Ferrari near the town of Imola, rather than Monza.
-The Dino Ferrari circuit, located near the Ferrari factory and just outside Bologna had signed a deal to alternate the Italian GP with Monza, on the condition Monza improve its track safety and facilities.
-Although the Monza track owners had already made safety upgrades a year before, the deal had been signed before Monza made changes; so for the first time since 1948 (and for the only time during the World Championship era) the Italian GP was not held at Monza.
-The Renaults dominated qualifying at this fast Italian circuit, although they fell out with mechanical problems; and Piquet won yet again and overtook Jones in the championship, who finished 2nd in front of his teammate Carlos Reutemann.
+The Dino Ferrari circuit, located near the Ferrari factory and just outside Bologna, had signed a deal to alternate the Italian GP with Monza, on the condition that Monza improve its track safety and facilities.
+Although the Monza track owners had already made safety upgrades a year before, the deal had been signed before Monza made changes; so for the first time since 1948 (and for the only time during the World Championship era), the Italian GP was not held at Monza.
+The Renaults dominated qualifying at this fast Italian circuit, although they fell out with mechanical problems; and Piquet won again and overtook Jones in the championship, who finished 2nd in front of his teammate Carlos Reutemann.